This are my 7 reasons why Joolz Geo is the best double pram for twins.

 • We do not have a car therefore rely on Public Transport

 • The first 6 months I was on maternity leave and while Mark was working I was always alone with L&S and I needed to be able to go around by myself without help

 • Our families are not living in this Country and so cannot support daily or weekly

 • We do not have a live in nanny or au-pair and therefore must be self-sufficient as much as possible

 I hope I have given you all of the elements to take your decision whether to buy the Joolz Geo or not.
-After two years and 39 flights, with many more still to come, for us it is the best pushchair at home and even to travel
+After three years and 63 flights, with many more still to come, for us it is the best pushchair at home and even to travel

-Let me know what is your favourite double pram!
+Let me know what is your favorite double pram!